 In addition to being members of the APS department, faculty will have a research home in CASA, JILA, or LASP.
 Typically, CASA faculty engage in observational and theoretical astrophysics and instrumentation, JILA faculty are focused on astrophysical theory and simulation, and LASP faculty work in planetary science, heliophysics, and space physics.
 These divisions are not rigid.
 New faculty, in consultation with APS and the directors of the research organizations, will pick a research home that is the best fit to their interests and plans.

-Faculty are expected to continuously improve their teaching, and CU Boulder offers ample teaching development resources (e.g. the FTEP and LEAP programs).
-APS also provides peer visits to classrooms to provide detailed teaching evaluations and suggestions for improvement.
-The CU Boulder Physics Department conducts STEM education research that is routinely incorporated into APS teaching practices.
+Faculty are expected to continuously improve their teaching, and CU Boulder offers ample teaching development resources through the Center for Teaching and Learning.
+APS faculty routinely share teaching materials and ideas, as well as offer peer visits to classrooms to provide detailed teaching evaluations and suggestions for improvement.
+Education researchers in APS and in the Physics Education Research group in the Physics Department conduct STEM education research that is routinely incorporated into APS teaching practices.

-Service duties include departmental committee work (such as organizing colloquia, graduate student admissions, or faculty hiring), service to the university, service to the community, and national service to research and education infrastructure.
+Service duties include departmental committee work (colloquium organizing, graduate student admissions, faculty hiring, equity and inclusion efforts, student curriculum and concerns, etc.), service to the university, service to the community, and national service to research and education infrastructure.
 Faculty often serve on national review panels, referee journal articles, and engage in public education and outreach.

 New Faculty Support